 Notwithstanding the foregoing, the purpose of the Corporation shall be to operate exclusively for charitable, scientific, literary or educational purposes, either directly or by contributions to entities that qualify as exempt organizations under Section 501 (c)(3) of the Internal Revenue Code and its regulations as they may now exist or as they may hereafter be amended and to engage in any and all lawful activities incidental to the foregoing purpose of the Corporation, and subject to all Applicable Law.

-The Board, among other things, shall adopt an annual budget for said Corporation which shall be used to guide the day to day operations of the Corporation.
-Any budget amendments must be brought before the Board for approval, unless otherwise approved by the Board.
+The Board, among other things, shall adopt an annual budget for said Corporation which shall be used to guide the day-to-day operations of the Corporation.
+Any budget amendments shall be brought before the Board for approval, unless otherwise authorized by the Board.

-No part of the net earnings of the Corporation shall be used to benefit any director, or officer of the Corporation or any private individual.
-No director or officer of the Corporation or any private individual shall be entitled to share in the distribution of any of the Corporation’s assets upon dissolution of the Corporation.
+No part of the net earnings of the Corporation shall be used to benefit any Director, or officer of the Corporation or any private individual.
+No Director or officer of the Corporation or any private individual shall be entitled to share in the distribution of any of the Corporation’s assets upon dissolution of the Corporation.

 Notwithstanding any other provisions of these Bylaws, the Corporation shall not conduct or carry on any activities not permitted to be conducted or carried on by an organization exempt under Section 501 (c)(3) of the Internal Revenue Code and its regulations as they now exist or as they may hereafter be amended.